walles/loadviz/README.md

 - Profile our release build to see if we can make it faster
 - Make the desktop app start automatically on login:
   <https://jogendra.dev/implementing-launch-at-login-feature-in-macos-apps>
+- Make sure our auto launcher doesn't pollute the global namespace